davidasnider/cava/README.md

 * A message parsing processor function that will analyze and standardize events
 * A correlation function that will tie events to actions to be taken
 * An execution system that will take the prescribed actions
-* A metrics system to display things occuring through the platform
+* A metrics system to display things occurring through the platform

 ### Queueing System

-A simple system, likely RabbitMQ that can accept inputs on various channels/queues based on the originating event sytem.
-Our platform can rely on the fact that messages coming on a specific queue have certaoin attributes that can be parsed in a specific way.
+A simple system, likely RabbitMQ that can accept inputs on various channels/queues based on the originating event system.
+Our platform can rely on the fact that messages coming on a specific queue have certain attributes that can be parsed in a specific way.

 ### Emitters